Cornwall Electric: Expansion and control

 Five years later, in 1901, Cornwall had assumed control of the waterworks and formed a special investigative committee to determine whether it would be more economical to build a new electric plant or acquire the gas and electric plants operated by Stormont Electric.
-After receiving the committee's report, which favoured purchasing the two plants, council provided Stormont Electric with a formal offer to purchase the plants and related assets for $50,000 on 27 November 1901, giving the directors one month to decide, before withdrawing the offer.
-The offer was declined, and to show its displeasure, council decided not to renew the agreement it already had with Stormont Electric, and instead placed the street lighting services it provided up for tender.
+After receiving the committee's report, which favoured purchasing the two plants, the town council provided Stormont Electric with a formal offer to purchase the plants and related assets for $50,000 on November 27, 1901, giving the directors one month to decide before withdrawing the offer.
+The offer was declined, and to show its displeasure, the town council decided not to renew the agreement it already had with Stormont Electric and instead placed the street lighting services it provided up for tender.

 To help with the planning, specifications, and bid proposals, the town council enlisted the services of W.R.
 Hitchcock.
-Cornwall Electric Street Railway which also produced electricity did not bid on the tender.
+Cornwall Electric Street Railway, which also produced electricity, did not bid on the tender.
 It was reorganizing itself and facing a corporate takeover by the Sun Life Assurance Company of Canada, which did not want to participate in the tendering process.
-The remaining bids were from Stormont Electric, and St. Lawrence Power Company, which had strong connections with the federal Conservative government, which had awarded it lucrative contracts, including one to bring power to the Cornwall Canal to operate the locks and to furnish it with lights.
-After much deliberation, and finding the St. Lawrence bid too high, and reluctant to build a new plant, council reversed itself, by signing a ten-year contract with Cornwall Electric on 4 June 1902.
+The remaining bids were from Stormont Electric and St. Lawrence Power Company, with the latter having strong connections with the federal Conservative government, which had awarded it lucrative contracts, including one to bring power to the Cornwall Canal to operate the locks and to furnish it with lights.
+After much deliberation and finding the St. Lawrence bid too high and reluctant to build a new plant, the town council reversed itself by signing a ten-year contract with Cornwall Electric on June 4, 1902.

-To support its growth, Stormont Electric also signed a contract to purchase additional power from St. Lawrence Power on 26 October 1903, which included an agreement to build a power step down transformer station on its property south of the Cornwall Canal, and a commitment from St. Lawrence Power that it would not supply power to individuals or corporations in Cornwall, excluding the Canadian Colored Cotton Mills, and to not supply power to villages surrounding Cornwall.
+To support its growth, Stormont Electric also signed a contract to purchase additional power from St. Lawrence Power on October 26, 1903, which included an agreement to build a power step-down transformer station on its property south of the Cornwall Canal and a commitment from St. Lawrence Power that it would not supply power to individuals or corporations in Cornwall, excluding the Canadian Coloured Cotton Mills, and to not supply power to villages surrounding Cornwall.